 The Compon project is modular; new national cases are always welcome but need own funding.
-Contact firstname.lastname@example.org.
+Contact any one of the board members listed above.
 We will help you develop the research design and funding application for your national funding agencies or other sources.

 According to the dominant scientific consensus (DSC), global climate change (GCC) threatens all nations of the world with increasing risk of severe disasters.
 Reducing these risks requires the rapid decline (mitigation) of greenhouse gas (GHG) concentrations in the global atmosphere.
 Absent a perfect cheap, non-polluting energy source, this mitigation can only be accomplished by reducing the sources (most prominently, the burning of fossil fuels) that produce GHGs and protecting the sinks (such as forests) that absorb them.
 But since fossil fuels are the energy basis of contemporary civilization, in practical terms, their removal will require profound social redesign--severe changes in most forms of production, consumption, and distribution in numerous nations and at a global scale.
 Such changes will gore many oxen, raising many points of resistance.
 While the vast majority of experts identify the major causes of GCC as human-induced, reactions by nations have ranged from acceptance and some degree of action to denial and inertia.
 Some nations have made a little progress in reducing or stabilizing their GHG outputs, while others have steadily increased.
 Overall, global atmospheric GHG concentrations are rising, following the "worst case" projections.